swiftlang/swift-evolution/proposals/0300-continuation.md

 // We could wrap it in a Swift async function like: func doThing() async -> ResultType {
-  // Get the current queue our task is associated with, if any let taskQueue = Task.currentQueue()

-  await withUnsafeContinuation { c in
+  await withUnsafeContinuationAndCurrentDispatchQueue { c, queue in
-    if let queue = taskQueue {
     // Schedule to resume on the right queue, if we know it doThingAsynchronously(queue: queue) {
       c.unsafeResumeImmediately(returning: $0)
     }
-    } else {
-      // If the task doesn't have a queue association, resume conservatively doThingAsynchronously(queue: DispatchQueue.global) {
-        c.resume(returning: $0)
   }
 }
-  }
-}
 ```

 However, such an API would have to be used very carefully; the programmer
-would have to be careful that no operations happen in the task that might
+would have to be careful that `unsafeResumeImmediately` is in fact invoked
-change its executor, such as calling out to an actor-bound method, between
-when the current queue is checked and when `withUnsafeContinuation` is used.
+in the correct context, and that it is safe to take over control of the
+current thread from the caller for a potentially unbounded amount of time.
 If the task is resumed in the wrong context, it will break assumptions in the
 written code as well as those made by the compiler and runtime, which will
 lead to subtle bugs that would be difficult to diagnose.
 We can investigate
 this as an addition to the core proposal, if "queue hopping" in continuation-
 based adapters turns out to be a performance problem in practice.

+## Revision history

+- Clarified the execution behavior of `with*Continuation` and
+  `*Continuation.resume`, namely that `with*Continuation` immediately executes
+  its operation argument in the current context before suspending the task,
+  and that `resume` immediately returns to its caller after un-suspending the
+  task, leaving the task to be scheduled by its executor.
+- Removed an unnecessary invariant on when `resume` must be invoked; it is valid
+  to invoke it exactly once at any point after the `with*Continuation` operation
+  has started executing; it does not need to run exactly when the operation
+  returns.
+- Added "future direction" discussion of a potential more advanced API that
+  could allow continuations to directly resume their task when the correct
+  dispatch queue to do so is known.